India, Australia and England boards should do more for Test cricket - Johnny Grave

+The boards of India, England and Australia must work closely with the ICC and act decisively to change the economics of Test cricket or risk more instances of under-strength squads going out on tour.

+That is the warning from Johnny Grave, the Cricket West Indies CEO, who was responding to criticism aimed at his board and Cricket South Africa for sending inexperienced Test squads to Australia and New Zealand respectively.

 "The revenue-share model is completely broken," Grave said.
-"If we operate as a cricketing community we are only as strong as the weakest team, and we've got to change the mindset of bilateral cricket."
+"If we really want to operate as a cricketing community we are only as strong as the weakest team, and we've got to change the mindset of bilateral cricket."

 In 2018, Cricket West Indies put forward a paper regarding T20 leagues, which asked for a cap on the number of overseas players in leagues, and a fee for home boards.
 Those suggestions were greenlit last year, but it was too late, according to Grave.
 The regulations are not retrospective and exclude the ILT20 in the UAE (which allows nine foreign players in the XI), the Major League Cricket tournament in the USA (six) and the Global T20 in Canada (five).
 That means the horse has bolted and is perhaps beyond reining in.

-"If those regulations had been in place, the ILT20 probably wouldn't have had the effect it has had on bilateral international cricket because it wouldn't have had as many international players, therefore wouldn't have got the broadcast revenues and probably wouldn't be offering the kinds of money they are offering," Grave said.
-"And then by default, South Africa wouldn't necessarily have to be investing so much in international talent for the SA20."
+"If those regulations had been in place, the ILT20 probably wouldn't have had the enormous effect it has had on bilateral international cricket in January because it wouldn't have had as many international players, therefore wouldn't have got the broadcast revenues and probably wouldn't be offering players the kinds of money they are offering," Grave said.
+"And then by consequence, South Africa wouldn't necessarily have had to compete and invest so much in their international talent for the SA20 in the same window."

-"What I would say to Steve Waugh is that CWI has spent $2 million supporting Australian cricket in the last four months and we've seen zero dollars back"
+"CWI has spent over 2 million dollars sending teams to Australia in the last four months and whilst CA have received all the economic benefits from those series, we've seen zero dollars back.
+Is that really fair, reasonable and sustainable?"

 Grave spoke about the impact on South Africa - who he has a "huge amount of sympathy for" - because their case is starker.
 They will send an entirely makeshift Test squad, including a debutant captain, to New Zealand, while the majority of their first-choice Test team is engaged at the SA20.